The 10 Best Hocking Hills (Easy, Moderate & Hard Hikes)

 Distance To Hocking Hills

-- Cincinnati To Hocking Hills: 2 hours and 15 minutes; roughly 135 miles
+- Cincinnati to Hocking Hills: 2 hours and 15 minutes; roughly 135 miles

-- Cleveland To Hocking Hills: 3 hours; roughly 200 miles
+- Cleveland to Hocking Hills: 3 hours; roughly 200 miles

-- Athens To Hocking Hills: 42 minutes; roughly 29 miles
+- Athens to Hocking Hills: 42 minutes; roughly 29 miles

 - Columbus to Hocking Hills: 1 hour, roughly 57 miles